ExiledHeisenberg/DAPE/README.md

 a resuce mission is launched.

 -=> Features
-    (Version 1.2)
+	(Version 1.3)
+	- Helicopter is now only persistent after someone jumps in
+	- Script will now pause until a player joins the server
+	- Debug is now on by default to verify its working (Version 1.2)
     - Added option to turn off interceptor
     - Added random amounts of cash (poptabs) to AI